-NOTE: Always get organic Brazil nuts with the skin intact, as nearly all of the selenium is in the skin of the nut.
+Always get organic Brazil nuts with the skin intact, as nearly all of the selenium is in the skin of the nut.

 This is because they’re among the highest natural sources of boron, a trace mineral great for beard growth, that not many men know about.

-And boron, it increases DHT levels and free testosterone.
+And boron, it increases DHT levels and free-testosterone.

-NOTE: If you’re not a fan of raisins, you can also supplement with boron to get the same effect.
+If you’re not a fan of raisins, you can also supplement with boron to get the same effect.

 Meat is really good for testosterone production and therefore also beard growth.

-Red meat for example is a great source of saturated fat, the main fatty-acid needed for testosterone synthesis.
+Red meat, for example, is a great source of saturated fat, the main fatty-acid needed for testosterone synthesis.

 It’s also rich in quality animal protein, helping your body to naturally maintain the building material for hair growth.

-Sorghum is a relatively unknown gluten-free grain.
+Sorghum is a relatively unknown gluten-free grain that comes from Africa.